First Destinations of Recent Undergraduate Alumni

 How the Report is Used

 The report is a very important tool for identifying current trends and future possibilities.
 Students use the report to explore career options for their major.
-Employers the report it to identify comparative salary ranges for positions they are hiring.
+Employers also use the report to identify comparative salary ranges for positions they are hiring.
 Prospective students can see what opportunities are available with a St. Thomas degree.
 University administration, media, and government agencies can be informed of employment trends.

 Follow @USTGradSurvey on Twitter